 If you've seen me here and there around the internet, then lost me, then found me here... well, that's because for years I've been avoiding developing a platform, and a brand, and all that stuff writers are supposed to have.
 I've already taken down one blog because people started reading it, and I got scared to be known.
 It's just kind of weird, you know?
 Throwing yourself out to the whole wide world?

 But over the past few years, a couple of people who love me have helped me get some heart-level peace about what I think God has probably put me here on planet earth to do.
-And really that doesn't have so much to do with me as it does to do with you.
+So I'm writing a book that will be released from Nav Press soon.
+And I'm going try to walk with Jesus and post here when an idea hits.

 I have the sort of personality that tends to feel a lot, think a lot and question a lot.
 That might overwhelm you if you are pretty matter-of-fact about life.
-I hope not.
-Sorry if I do.
 The good news is, in all of my storms, Jesus keeps chasing me down and dusting me off, whispering His love over me.
-That's the kind of security that makes honesty possible in an unsafe world.
-I'm learning this slowly, but sometimes I still forget it.
+That's the kind of security that makes it possible to survive being human in a world like ours.